 LOVE OF THE LAND

 The forest has always offered a place to rest and restore and of course, to play.
-From sleep-over camp of my youth to the daily walks with my retriever.
+From the sleep-over camp of my youth to the daily walks with my retriever.
 The smell of the forest floor, the backlit leaves, the trilling of the birds, the rush of the water over creek rocks.

 One spring and summer season was filled with visits to gardens near my home and at every place I traveled.
 I loved the late afternoon best, the breeze through the tree leaves, the dance of movement and light.
 Like the forest.
 This series is based on reference photographs from these places.